-In addition, we understand that there may be problems with the survey approach used by NEMMCO as the timing of the survey may not coincide with decisions by retailers to contract demand response, and thereby may not capture all actual demand response that becomes contracted.
-There may therefore be merit in examining the survey methodology and developing forecasts of DSP, rather than simply relying directly on information provided by retailers on actual contracted DSP.
+In addition, we understand that there may be problems with the survey approach used by NEMMCO, since the timing of the survey may not coincide with decisions by retailers to contract demand response, and thereby may not capture all actual demand response that becomes contracted.
+There may therefore be merit in re-examining the survey methodology and developing forecasts of DSP, rather than simply relying only on information provided by retailers on contracted DSP.
+The Total Environment Centre also suggests that NEMMCO survey distributors on their contracted DSP.84

-Given the uncertainty within the demand response forecasts, there is potential for significant uncertainty in the necessary minimum reserve level to maintain reliability standards.
-The effect of this uncertainty, if it is biased downwards, is to lead to the contracting for reserve capacity in circumstances where, if better demand response information were available, the reserve capacity would not have otherwise been contracted.
+Given the uncertainty around the demand response forecasts, there is potential for significant uncertainty in the assessment of reserve adequacy for the purpose of maintaining reliability standards.
+The effect of this uncertainty, if it is biased downwards, may be to lead to the contracting for reserve capacity in circumstances where, if better demand response information were available, the reserve capacity would not have otherwise been contracted.
 The costs associated with the reserve trader, while small, would therefore be inefficiently incurred.